google-research/football/README.md

 `python3 -m gfootball.examples.run_ppo2 --dump_full_episodes=True --render=True`

 ## Playing game yourself
 Run `python3 -m gfootball.play_game`.
-By default it starts the base scenario and the home player is controlled by the keyboard.
-Different types of players are suported (game pad, external bots, agents...).
+By default, it starts the base scenario and the home player is controlled by the keyboard.
+Different types of players are supported (gamepad, external bots, agents...).
 For possible options run `python3 -m gfootball.play_game -helpfull`.

 Please note that playing
-the game is implemented through environment, so human-controlled players use the same interface as the agents.
-One important fact is that there is a single action per 100 ms reported to the environment, which might cause lag effect when playing.
+the game is implemented through an environment, so human-controlled players use the same interface as the agents.
+One important fact is that there is a single action per 100 ms reported to the environment, which might cause a lag effect when playing.

 ## Multiagent support
 Using play_game script (see 'Playing game yourself' section for details) it is possible to set up a game played between multiple agents.
-`home_players` and `away_players` command line parameters are the comma separated list of players on the home and away teams, respectively.
+`home_players` and `away_players` command line parameters are the comma-separated list of players on the home and away teams, respectively.
-For example, to play yourself using gamepad with two lazy bots on your team against three bots you can run
+For example, to play yourself using a gamepad with two lazy bots on your team against three bots you can run
 `python3 -m gfootball.play_game --home_players=gamepad,lazy,lazy --away_players=bot,bot,bot`.

 You can implement your own player by adding its implementation to the env/players directory (no other changes are needed).
-Have a look at existing players code for example implementation.
+Have a look at existing players code for an example implementation.

 ### Keyboard mapping
 The game defines following keyboard mapping: